Uko/PharoStyle/style.md

 ### = nil -> isNil AND ~= nil -> notNil
 Replaces = nil and == nil by isNil, ~= nil and ~~ nil by notNil to make the code more readable.

-### Replace single branch conditional with guard clause
-Transforms single branch conditionals with multi-statement bodies into a sequence of statements guarded by a conditional return.

 ### Rewrite ifTrue:ifFalse: using min:/max:
 The use of the messages #min: and #max: improves code readability and avoids heavily nested conditionals.